Q: What is FARMINGDALE STATE COLLEGE'S objective in teaching these courses and how does it differ from other training providers?

 Q: How do I register for these classes and is there a sign-up list for these classes?

-A: These classes are like any other SUNY Farmingdale courses.
+- hese classes are like any other Farmingdale State courses.
 Students will need to go through the regular admissions and registration process.
 There is no advance sign-up sheet.

-Q: Can I take these classes if I do not want to pursue a degree at SUNY Farmingdale?
+Q: Can I take these classes if I do not want to pursue a degree at Farmingdale State?

 Q: Can I register on-line?

-A: Yes, but you must be a matriculated or official non-matriculated student first, with your student info on file with the Registrar in Laffin Hall.
+- Yes, but you must be a matriculated or official non-matriculated student first, with your student information on file with the Registrar in Laffin Hall.
 Then you can register at www.farmingdale.edu in the course registration section.

 Q: What certifications do Cisco Systems offer and how do INSTEP courses fit in?